Approved by the Commission at its 137th regular period of sessions,

 2. When an admissibility report is adopted, the petition shall be registered as a case and the proceedings on the merits shall be initiated.
 The adoption of an admissibility report does not constitute a prejudgment as to the merits of the matter.

-3. In exceptional circumstances, and after having requested information from the parties in keeping with the provisions of Article 30 of these Rules of Procedure, the Commission may open a case but defer its treatment of admissibility until the debate and decision on the merits.
-The case shall be opened by means of a written communication to both parties.
+3. In exceptional circumstances, and after having requested information from the parties in accordance with the provisions of Article 30 of these Rules of Procedure, the Commission may open a case but defer its treatment of admissibility until the debate and decision on the merits.
+The decision shall be adopted by a reasoned resolution of the Commission, which will include an analysis of those exceptional circumstances.
+The exceptional circumstances that the Commission shall take into account will include the following:

 4. When the Commission proceeds in accordance with Article 30.7 of these Rules of Procedure, it shall open a case and inform the parties in writing that it has deferred its treatment of admissibility until the debate and decision on the merits.

-1. Upon opening the case, the Commission shall set a period of three months for the petitioners to submit additional observations on the merits.
-The pertinent parts of those observations shall be transmitted to the State in question so that it may submit its observations within three months.
+1. Upon opening the case, the Commission shall set a period of four months for the petitioners to submit additional observations on the merits.
+The pertinent parts of those observations shall be transmitted to the State in question so that it may submit its observations within four months.

-3. In serious and urgent cases, or when it is believed that the life or personal integrity of a person is in real and imminent danger, and once the case has been opened, the Commission shall request that the State forward its additional observations on the merits within a reasonable time period, established by the Commission taking into account the circumstances of each case.
+3. In serious and urgent cases, or when it is believed that the life or personal integrity of a person is in real and imminent danger, and once the case has been opened, the Commission shall request that the parties forward their additional observations on the merits within a reasonable time period, established by the Commission taking into account the circumstances of each case.

 5. If it deems it necessary in order to advance in its consideration of the case, the Commission may convene the parties for a hearing, as provided for in Chapter VI of these Rules of Procedure.